grafana/grafana/docs/sources/administration/preferences/change-grafana-theme.md

 # Change Grafana UI theme

 In Grafana, you can the UI them used in the Settings or Preferences.
+You can set the UI theme for the server, an organization, a team, or your personal user account.
 This topic provides instructions for each task.

 Some tasks require certain permissions.
 For more information about roles, refer to [Permissions]({{< relref "../../permissions/_index.md" >}}).

-   - **UI Theme -** Click to set the **Dark** or **Light** to select a theme. **Default** is either the dark theme or the theme selected by your Grafana administrator.

 ## Theme options